LukasJuodeika/mvp-students-api/README.md

 The available RESTful API on Heroku is
 * baseURL: https://gamestore-api.herokuapp.com/

-For example, request https://gamestore-api.herokuapp.com/api/products to get all products.
+For example, request https://gamestore-api.herokuapp.com/api/students to get all students.

 # Portfolio
 Read portfolio [Game Store(Angular)](https://jojozhuang.github.io/project/game-store-angular) or [Game Store(React)](http://jojozhuang.github.io/project/game-store-react) to learn how these RESTful APIs are consumed by Angular and React applications.